 3. GPA and College Preparation

 To invest students in their grades, I talk about what grade point average means and what is required to get into various universities.
-Because I live in Austin, many students want to go to the University of Texas, which requires a GPA requirement of 3.75.
+Because I live in Austin, many students want to go to the University of Texas, which requires a GPA of 3.75.
 After I teach decimal operations, every Wednesday students receive a progress report, and they calculate their GPA.
-To make it even more impactful, I have a list of colleges on the tracker.
-Their middle school GPA might not count towards college yet, but there is no time like the present to invest students in their learning and grades.
+To make it even more impactful, I have a list of colleges and their respective GPA requirements on the tracker.
+Their middle school GPA might not count towards college, but there is no time like the present to invest students in their learning and grades.

-I do not recommend this every day, but middle school students love helping!
-Designate some “teachers aids” who have a dedicated job that they are capable of doing on their own.
-This could be: updating student work bulletin boards, feeding a class pet, double checking attendance, writing the objective on the board for you, or a variety of other things.
+Designate some “teachers’ aids” who have a dedicated job that they are capable of doing on their own.
+This could be updating student work bulletin boards, feeding a class pet, double checking attendance, writing the objective on the board, or a variety of other things.
+You can read more about student jobs here.

 I’m only in my second year teaching and I would love to implement community circles with my class I have for SSR every day.
 Did you do a lot to prepare the kids at first?
 Or did you simply have them share and brainstorm norms and then start with a few questions?
 I’d love to know how structured you made it.
 I’ve looked up restorative community circles and many people emphasize that it requires lengthy initial process that just seems too much of a hassle.